legacycheck.org

 Why pay $29 instead of searching on my own?

-Because the US unclaimed-asset landscape is spread across 50 state programs and 7 federal locators — each with its own forms, eligibility rules, document requirements, and timeline.
-Most people spend 30 to 40 hours piecing it together, and usually miss at least 3 categories.
-A real person on our US team does the legwork for you and hands you a single plain-English roadmap.
+Because what your loved one meant to leave you is spread across 50 state programs and 7 federal locators — each with its own forms, eligibility rules, document requirements, and timelines.
+Most people spend 30 to 40 hours piecing it together and still miss at least 3 categories.
+The average single claim is $2,080, and pensions or old insurance policies often run $5,000 to $40,000+ — so the math works out the first time a match is found.
+A real person on our US team does the legwork for you and hands you a single plain-English roadmap with the dollar amount next to each claim.

 Is this a government agency or an official registry?